hackerb9/vv/README.md

 * View videos (`v`) such as animated GIFs.
 (Requires 'sixvid' and ffmpeg).
 * Icons and small images can be zoomed in to screen size. (`z` to toggle).
 * Breadth first search.
 Images in current dir are shown before subdirs.
-* If renaming or moving would overwrite an image with a different one, both images are shown side-by-side.
 * Images with transparency use the terminal's background color.
 * Thumbnails may be clicked on to open in your default viewer.
   (Requires a terminal that understands the